Lkt226/background-for-job/README.md

 i'm add a todo list 05/09 but not save, and don't stylized current.

+to do list, semi complete, i not customize he, but add, remove and update in firebase.

+if your need multiples todos, use "," or add one for one.

 ## How to use

 1. Clone this git